 First, most snowmobile operations are based on Forest Service land, where they aren’t permitted to build permanent structures.
 That means you’ve got a port-o-potty on the side of a logging road.

-Here at Sage, we are blessed with a comfortable base of operations.
+Here at Sage, we are blessed with a comfortable base.
 Our guests arrive to a cozy lodge and our base of operations.
 You’ll be able to prepare for your snowmobile adventure in comfort.
 And yes, we have real restrooms!

 But the benefits of a private mountain experience don’t end there.
 We’ve got a lineup of serious grooming equipment and more than 100 miles of professionally groomed trails!
 Operations on Forest Service land are forced into existing designated trails and don’t have the ability to customize rides for snowmobile tours.

 Our many varied trails were designed and are maintained for snowmobiling.
 They aren’t just old logging roads.
 You’ll experience open sage flats, giant stands of aspen, winding turns through spruce forests, and jaw-dropping views from the edge of the Eagle River canyon, tumbling more than 2,400 feet below you.